-The main draw for the Seadust Cancun Family Resort is the waterslides!
-Here’s a photo of Kai outside the pirate ship waterslide.
-He was too nervous to go on the slides (he didn’t want to get his hair wet), but most kids were having an absolute blast.
+The main draw for this resort is the waterslides!
+Here's a photo of Kai outside the pirate ship waterslide.
+He was too nervous to go on the slides (he didn't want to get his hair wet), but most kids were having an absolute blast.

 Ben had fun going down the castle water slides that you can see on the other side of the wall.